 Sprint BlackBerry Curve 3G coming on Sept.
-26 for $49.99Alex Wagner - Deputy Managing Editor, News Desk
+26 for $49.99Alex Wagner - Editorial Director of News and Content

 Yesterday Verizon announced that they would be releasing the new BlackBerry Curve 3G 9330 and, unsurprisingly, today Sprint has said that they, too, will be launching the Curve 3G.
 The Curve 3G will be available from Sprint beginning on September 26th for $49.99 with a two-year contract and $100 mail-in rebate.
 The device will be available in a chrome-like Graphite Gray or Royal Purple, for those of us who like a splash of color on our handsets.
 As a reminder, the Curve 3G packs a 2 megapixel camera, 512 MB of flash memory, and will ship with the BlackBerry 5 OS, although the handset is upgradeable to BlackBerry 6.
 Check out the full press release below.